New Horizon for Museum

 - Heritage photos, that is photos from before WW2, by access to the Alresford Heritage web collection.

 The Alresford Heritage website and the Alresford Memories website have been operating for some time.
 Now also available is the Photo Gallery, where many of the photos in our collection are already on display.
-Lists of the Artifacts, Archeological Finds, Documents & Books and Pictures & Art, we care for are now listed and we will continue to add further information links that can be accessed from these listings.
+Lists of the Artefacts, Archeological Finds, Documents & Books and Pictures & Art, we care for are now listed and we will continue to add further information links that can be accessed from these listings.

 Links to other organizations